basking-in-the-sun2000/solar-logger/README.md

 - cd to the directory with the code
 - `python3 main.py`

 If everything is working, you can get it running as a service and will autostart after booting.
-See below
+See [setting_up.md](setting up.md)

 ### Notes about raspberry pi 4